mwear1/Operating-Systems-Project-2/README.md

 <img width="582" height="323" alt="image" src="https://github.com/user-attachments/assets/0848f387-3a2c-4e32-8ef2-472dfd75b9e9" />

+The "test.txt" files are the snapshots being used in this project.
 Using this data, the program computes the Need matrix, representing how many additional resources each process requires to finish.
 It then goes through the safety check phase of the Banker’s Algorithm by looping to search for a process whose needs can be satisfied.
 When a process is found, it releases its allocated resources back into the system.
 If all processes can finish in this way, then the system is in a safe state.
 If not, then no safe sequence exists and the system is unsafe.